WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 • No prior knowledge of Gephi or social network data is required.

-• Up to 90 minutes of your time.
+• Up to 2 hours of your time.

 # Activity 1: Quakers Network